Open-Finance-Lab/RL4Ising/docs/source/instances/geometry.rst

 A toroidal Ising model contains a lattice with periodic boundary conditions.
 The criterion for the boundary conditions are as follows:

-1) The left edge is adjcaent to the right edge.
+1) The left edge is adjacent to the right edge.

 2) The top edge is adjacent to the bottom edge.